 Our contributions:

-• Visualizing the EEG data to see ADHD and non-ADHD brain scans using the MNE library in Python (Fig. 1, Fig.3).
+Visualized the EEG data to see ADHD and non-ADHD brain scans using the MNE library in Python (Fig. 1, Fig.3).

-• Extracting Alpha (α), Beta (β), and Theta (θ) band features (Fig. 4)
+Extracted Alpha (α), Beta (β), and Theta (θ) band features (Fig. 4)

+Applied Neural Network in the classification of ADHD from scratch.

-• Applying Multi-layer Perceptron (MLP) in the classification of ADHD.
-Comparing MLP performance with other ML classifiers such as KNN, Naïve Bayes, SVM, Decision Tree, Random Forest, etc to find the best classifier.Obtaining 69.2% accuracy in detecting attention deficiency.
+Compared Multi-layer Perceptron (MLP) performance with other ML classifiers such as KNN, Naïve Bayes, SVM, Decision Tree, Random Forest, etc. to find the best classifier in Python.